Jonathon55/nhl-challenge/README.md

 - `npm start monitor-nhl:game {GameID}`
 - This will return a box score to the CLI for this particular game
 - If no game data exists you can use Feature 4
+- An example gameId is `2022030151`

 ## Feature 4: Injest The whole seasons worth of data
 - `npm start ingest-season-data {seasonID}`
-- This season's season ID is 20222023
+- This season's season ID is `20222023`

-## Stretch Features
+## Todo List
 - Return a list of games currently live
-- Load all games of a season and view status
+- More interactive
 - Return a list of game Ids, along with teams and score - for a season, or a particular team
 - Configurable Environments
+- Add much more comments, and functional level documentation
+- Modularize Better

 ## Run tests
 This will run jest tests: